Making Co-op Marketing Funds a Source of Revenue for Both Manufacturers and their Channel Partners.

 It takes time and resources for a partner to comb through all their different vendors’ Co-op programs.
 Smaller partners often do not have a dedicated employee for searching and locating all available Co-op marketing funds opportunities.

 In addition, consider announcing the program through partner conferences and conventions, webinars, e-mail blasts or partner newsletters.

-According to LSA, the most common documentation vendors require from their channel partner in order to qualify for a Co-op program are:
+According to LSA, the most common documentation vendors require from their channel partner in order to qualify for a Co-op marketing funds are: